twilco/twilco.github.io/_posts/2020-02-03-the-background-webcompat-debacle.markdown

 In the context of CSS specifications, "authors" are the authors of webpages — web developers.
 You may also see the terminology "implementor" — these are the people implementing the specification, so browser (which is also known as a _user agent_) developers.

 Serialization is the process of converting from a data structure (e.g. Rust struct, C++ class) representation of a CSS object to a string representation of that CSS object.
-To see this more concretely, check out [this portion of the CSSOM (CSS Object Model) spec](https://drafts.csswg.org/cssom/#serializing-css-values) that details step-by-step how to serialize various CSS values and components.
+To see this more concretely, check out [this portion of the CSSOM (CSS Object Model) spec](https://drafts.csswg.org/cssom/#serializing-css-values) that details how to serialize various CSS values and components.
 Here's an excerpt showing serialization of a ratio value:

 {:refdef: style="text-align: center;"}
 <a href="/assets/img/background_serialization/serialize_ratio_component.png">![Serializing ratio: The numerator serialized as per number, followed by the literal string " / ", followed by the denominator serialized as per number](/assets/img/background_serialization/serialize_ratio_component.png)</a>